 Altogether, I ended up taking a whole month off from work to recover.
 I initially had three weeks off, anyway, as I scheduled my surgery to be done during summer break.
 I tried to go back to work, but ended up taking the last week off, as I realized the pain was too much to endure.

 Oh, and sneezing and coughing?
 They are the absolute WORST thing when you have a throat full of scabs!

 So Is It Worth Doing?

-It's been about four years since I had my tonsillectomy and I honestly don't regret having it.
-The pain was, quite honestly, excruciating, but when I think about the month long recovery compared to having strep throat several times a year before, it was well worth it.
-The scabs all faded, the acid reflux went away and my taste buds recovered probably within two months.
+It's been about four years since I had my tonsillectomy, and I honestly don't regret having it.
+The pain was, quite honestly, excruciating—but when I think about the month-long recovery compared to having strep throat several times a year, it was well worth it.
+The scabs have all faded, the acid reflux went away, and my taste buds recovered probably within two months.